B1nus/wezy/README.md

 - [ ] Implicit type conversion with multiple dispatch
 - [ ] Lsp (Remember what you dislike about zls)
 - [ ] Debugger (Maybe not so important if we have good runtime errors)
+- [ ] Errors can not be assigned to a variable.

 Functions cannot mutate variables from the outer scope.
 They can however use immutable variables from the outer scope.
 And they can of course mutate variables in the outer scope if given a pointer through a argument, however, they can never do it otherwise.